 A filter is the most important part of in any air-conditioner or air purifier.
 Its primary function is to remove dust particles from the air.
 Therefore it is vital for the functioning of the air conditioner.
-Let is explore different air purifier as well as air conditioning filter types in this post.
+In this post, we will explore different air purifier as well as air conditioning filter types in this post.

 The dust and the debris on the filter will obstruct passage of air.
 This hampers the cooling and reduces the efficiency.
 This will impact the electricity bill.